madajaju/sabr/docs/sabr/diml/dsm/models/inputchannelinstance/index.md

 # InputChannelInstance

 This is the input to the transformation.
-Also known as the consumer of the datastream.
+Also known as the consumer of the data stream.
+This is a specialization of the DataStreamInstance.

 ![Logical Diagram](./logical.png)